puppetmaster-/tetrapack/README.md

 Extension for the 2D game framework [Tetra](https://github.com/17cupsofcoffee/tetra)

-While creating my games I filled the tetrapack with useful extensions.
+While creating my games I filled the tetrapack with useful extensions.<br>
-As far as possible I tried to create them independently so that they can be used in other games.
+As far as possible I tried to create them independently so that they can be used in other games.<br>

 ```rust
 [dependencies.tetrapack]